-In the Details tab you can add tags to a model, assign a model to your My Work area, view custom fields, and more.
-For details on working with these options, see Common functionality.
+In the Details tab you can define further information such as adding tags to a model, assigning a model to your My Work area, or work with custom fields.
+For details on using these options, see Common functionality.

-In the upper right corner of the UI, set the Model's Phase.
+In the upper right corner of the screen, set the Model's Phase.
 MBT uses phases to represent the current state of an item.
 As you work on items, advance them from phase to phase.
 When you set a model's phase to Ready, the icon representing the model changes color from gray to blue.
+For details, see Phases.

 You can export one or more models from a workspace, and import them to another workspace.